MRU-CSIS-1501-201704-001/asg-06-instructions/README.md

 Oh, yeah – since reading documentation is something that you have to get used to if you want to be a developer, guess what you'll have to do in this assignment….

+## BIG HEADS-UP

+**Sections 001 (ours) and 003 (Jason's) are doing a slightly different version of this assignment than section 002 (Ruben's).
+So if you have any contact with section 001 folks, realize their methods are a bit different than ours.**

 ## The Challenges

 In the each of the four classes (Banner, Depreciation, Dice, and MoneyFormat), there is documentation for two methods you will need to implement.
 Go read the documentation –  you can either read the docs directly in the code, or press Ctrl+J when in the editor to see the docs nicely formatted.